Data Centers in Rivne

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-As of September 2025, there are no native cloud on-ramps in the city.
-Enterprises typically connect to AWS, Google Cloud (GCP), or Microsoft Azure via private transport reaching the nearest hub in Warsaw.
+As of September 2025, no native on-ramps exist in the city.
+Enterprises typically connect to AWS, Google Cloud (GCP), or Microsoft Azure via private transport to the nearest hub in Warsaw.

-Internet Exchange Points (IXPs): The RV-IX exchange, managed by the Rivne Region Internet Association, serves as the local anchor for efficient traffic management.
-It ensures low-latency peering for regional users and service providers.
+Internet Exchange Points (IXPs): The RV-IX exchange, managed by the Rivne Region Internet Association, acts as the local anchor for traffic management.
+It ensures low-latency peering for regional service providers and users.

 Bare Metal: Dedicated compute is available through regional providers and global players like OVHcloud or Leaseweb.
-These services provide the raw performance needed for specific workloads without virtualization overhead.
+These services provide the performance required for specific workloads without the overhead of virtualization.

 Power Analysis

-Power infrastructure in Rivne is characterized by its integration into the national grid, which relies on a diverse generation mix.
+Power infrastructure in Rivne is integrated into a national grid that relies on a diverse generation mix.

 Average Cost Of Power: Industrial electricity: $0.12–$0.16/kWh, as of September 2025.
-The generation mix remains nuclear-heavy at ~50–55%, supplemented by fossil fuels and small hydro contributions.
-This pricing provides a predictable cost base for regional hosting.
+The generation mix is roughly 50–55% nuclear, with the remainder from fossil fuels and hydro.
+This pricing ensures a predictable cost base for regional hosting operations.

-Power Grid Reliability: The local infrastructure is purpose-built to support industrial demand with redundant supply lines.
-Distribution remains resilient through established backup protocols and multi-substation support.
+Power Grid Reliability: The local infrastructure is purpose-built for industrial demand with redundant supply lines.
+Distribution remains resilient through established protocols and multi-substation support.

 Market Access, Business & Tax Climate